What to know as Israel considers reoccupying Gaza in what would be a major escalation of the war

 His governing allies have long called for escalating the war, taking over Gaza, relocating much of its population through what they refer to as voluntary emigration and reestablishing Jewish settlements that were dismantled when Israel withdrew in 2005.

-Whether they prevail will likely depend on the one person with leverage over Israel — U.S. President Donald Trump, who has not yet weighed in.
+Whether they prevail will likely depend on the one person with leverage over Israel — U.S. President Donald Trump.
+Asked Tuesday whether he thought Israel should reoccupy Gaza, he said he wasn't aware of the “suggestion” but that “it’s going to be pretty much up to Israel.”

 Ground operations in the most densely populated areas